Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 5. Use a Portable Art Caddy

-Equip an art caddy, box, basket, or art cart with a pad of paper, some drawing materials, stickers, etc. Keep the caddy within reach so your child can grab it and work whenever and wherever she likes—whether at the kitchen table, the floor, or in the car.
+Stock an art caddy, box, basket, or art cart with a pad of paper, some drawing materials, stickers, etc. Keep the caddy within reach so your child can grab it and work whenever and wherever – whether at the kitchen table, the floor, or in the car.

-Further Reading: What’s in Our Art Supply Caddy and DIY Portable Art Kits for Kids and How to Set Up an Art Cart
+Further Reading: How to Set Up a Kids’ Art Caddy and How to Set Up an Art Cart

 Art Spaces for Kids - Working in the Art Studio